orbeon/orbeon-forms-doc/xforms/xpath/extension-http.md

 xxf:user-roles() as xs:string*
 ```

-Return the current user's groups if available.
+Return the current user's roles if available.
 This function works with container- and header-driven methods.
 See [Form Runner Access Control Setup](../../form-runner/access-control/README.md).

 ## xxf:username()